TFFHRTP/tffhrtp.github.io/content/en/privacy-policy/_index.md

 menu: {main: {weight: 80}}
 ---
 {{% blocks/cover title="Privacy Policy" image_anchor="bottom" height="auto" %}}
-Privacy Policy
+Last updated November 02, 2024
 {{% /blocks/cover %}}
 {{% blocks/section %}}

-## Last updated November 02, 2024

 This Privacy Notice for The Foundation for Human Rights through Photography (doing business as FHRP) ("we," "us," or "our"), describes how and why we might access, collect, store, use, and/or share ("process") your personal information when you use our services ("Services"), including when you:
 Visit our website at http://www.fhrp.org, or any website of ours that links to this Privacy Notice